cockroachdb/docs/src/current/cockroachcloud/backup-and-restore-monitoring.md

 ## Datadog

-To use the Datadog integration with your CockroachDB {{ site.data.products.dedicated }} cluster, you can:
+To use the Datadog integration with your CockroachDB {{ site.data.products.advanced }} cluster, you can:

 - Export the following schedule backup metrics to Datadog using the [Cloud API]({% link cockroachcloud/cloud-api.md %}).
-To set this up, refer to [Export Metrics From a CockroachDB Dedicated Cluster]({% link cockroachcloud/export-metrics.md %}).
+To set this up, refer to [Export Metrics From a CockroachDB {{ site.data.products.advanced }} Cluster]({% link cockroachcloud/export-metrics-advanced.md %}).
 - Access the Cloud Console **Monitoring** page to enable the integration.
-To set this up, refer to [Monitor CockroachDB Dedicated with Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-dedicated-with-datadog).
+To set this up, refer to [Monitor CockroachDB {{ site.data.products.cloud }} with Datadog]({% link cockroachcloud/tools-page.md %}#monitor-cockroachdb-cloud-with-datadog).

 ### Available metrics in Datadog